igromanru/HD2-Sneaky-Stuff/README.md

 5. "Undetected" features can be disabled manually by pressing CTRL+[their assigned hotkey].
 "Sneaky" disable themselves automatically.
 (See "*Sneaky" features and how to use them* section)
 6. (optional) Move the "HD2 Sneaky Stuff" console window to a second monitor to see what happens there while you're playing.

 ### Inject Manually (alternative)
 You can use any DLL injector that works for you to inject the **Helldivers-2-Sneaky-Stuff.dll**.
 If you want to be extra sneaky, use a manual map injector or a driver based manual map injector.

+### Configuration file
+In the **Settings.toml** configuration file, you can change the single-key hotkeys assigned to each feature.
+To disable certain features, you still need to use the hard-coded modifier CTRL + (hotkey).
+Hotkey values are Virtual-Key Codes, and can be assigned as either decimal or hex-decimal.
+e.g.: `InfiniteHealthKey = 0x61` is the **Numpad 1** key.
+If you have a non-US keyboard layout (e.g. Russian, German, Chinese), just use google to find corresponding Virtual-Key Codes.

+As a bonus, you can change unhook delay times for certain features in the settings file as well.
+Values are in milliseconds (1 sec = 1000 ms).
+Increase them at your own risk.
+You can play around with them, since the worst thing that can happen is that GG closes your game, but anything over 6 sec increases the chance of getting caught exponentially.

 ## "Undetected" features description
 "Undetected" features are like the name says, undetected.
 They can be activated and deactivated/restored at any time.